SanRaph/drohealthapiassessment/README.md

 ```

-A response containing the event and the date will be received.
+A response containing the event will be returned.
 Expected result has been displayed below
  ```Python
  Response